DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 but this is still not good enough if there are many properties in the file.

 We want to create a solution that will read the and work for alll kinds of properties file and load the properties from the file the same way no matter how many elements they have and whatever properties they are.
-We will still use a map to store the keys and values, To improve the performance, we will cache it because usually properties file usuallu does not change during runtime.
+We will still use a map to store the keys and values, To improve the performance, we will cache it because usually properties file usually does not change during runtime.

 ### Create User Classes and Models